salmonsimon/EvilSuitcase4/README.md

 This weapon system is supposed to have the classes ***Gun*** and ***MeleeWeapon*** as a base.
 So far ***GunHitscan*** and ***GunProjectile*** classes based on the ***Gun*** class have already been created, but ***MeleeWeapon*** weapons are also on the roadmap.

 All animations for holding and aiming guns are _Procedural Animations_ which run on top of the base animations from the third person controller.
 Also, for reloading animations, new animations were created using the ***Animation Rigging*** system.

+### Melee Weapons

+Melee weapons consist on weapons which deliver attacks by themselves by swinging them.
+For this demo, only a Katana was programmed and rigged since by using animation rigging, we are unable to properly use mocap animations.
+All attack animations were made by using animation rigging solutions.

 ### Hitscan Guns